Hansuto/Sieve-of-Eratosthenes/README.md

 # Sieve-of-Eratosthenes
-Implementing the Sieve of Eratosthenes using concurrent programming in Go
+Implementing the Sieve of Eratosthenes to determine all prime numbers less than ***n*** using concurrent programming practices in Go.

     go run soe.go <n>
    *where 100 < n < inf*